blosavio/thingy/README.md

       </p>
       <pre><code>(nth [97 98 99] 1) ;; =&gt; 98</code></pre>
       <p>
-        For our Alice/Bob/Charlie trio, we&apos;d like for there to be instead an implied <code>appli</code>.
+        For our Alice/Bob/Charlie trio, we&apos;d like for there to be instead an implied <code>application</code>.
       </p>
       <p>
-        To do that, let&apos;s introduce a new utility, <code>make-thingy</code>.
+        To do that, let&apos;s introduce a new utility, <code>make-thingy</code>, which creates a vector-like object.
       </p>
       <pre><code>(make-thingy 97 98 99) ;; =&gt; [97 98 99]</code></pre>
       <p>